jukkapajarinen/dumpster/README.md

 # Jukka's snippets 📎

-My useful snippets and cool small programs.
-These used to be Gists, but I find it easier to manage them in Git repo.
+My useful snippets, templates and cool small programs.
+Some of these used to be Gists, but it is easier to manage them in a repo.

 - [GSheetTo2DArray](./GSheetTo2DArray/GSheetTo2DArray.js) 📊 (Transform Google Sheet into JavaScript array)
 - [GetFreeSpringerEBooks](./GetFreeSpringerEBooks/GetFreeSpringerEBooks.sh) 📚 (Free Springer E-Books during COVID-19)